 Chapter 10 : Year 1: May 2nd, 1999

-The gates that led into the school grounds were wide opened and guarded by Hagrid and Professor Flitwick, who greeted the guests with enthusiasm as they passed through on their way from Hogsmeade to the castle.
+The gates that led into the school grounds stood wide open and were guarded by Hagrid and Professor Flitwick, who greeted the guests with enthusiasm as they passed through on their way from Hogsmeade to the castle.

 Inside the Great Hall, the tables had been removed.
-Rows and rows of chairs had taken their place, and a sea of flowers covered the elevated section of the hall in which the teachers’ table usually stood.
+Rows and rows of chairs had taken their place, and a sea of flowers covered the elevated section of the hall where the teachers’ table would usually stand.
 A bunch of people – students, those who had fought in the Battle, residents of Hogsmeade and workers from the Ministry - were already filling the rows of seats.
-A few of the other teachers – Madame Hooch, Professor Slughorn and Professor Sprout – conducted the arriving guests to their seats, accompanied by Peeves, who was whizzing around above their heads, singing at the top of his lungs.
+Madame Hooch, Professor Slughorn and Professor Sprout were busy conducting the arriving guests to their seats, accompanied by Peeves, who was whizzing around above their heads, singing at the top of his lungs.

-“The three of you will be sitting in the front, of course,” she said, making a gesture towards the empty chairs in the front row.
+“The three of you will be sitting in the front, of course,” said Sprout, making a gesture towards the empty chairs in the front row.
 They followed her instructions and went to sit down.

 “It feels like a lifetime ago,” Neville said as his eyes roamed about the hall.
 “And at the same time, it might as well have been yesterday.”